Section 01 What is life insurance?

 Section 03 How much life insurance do I need?

-A common rule of thumb for life insurance is to get at least 10 times your salary in death benefit.
+A general rule for life insurance is to get at least 10 times your salary in death benefit.
 But this is just a starting point, as there’s no one-size-fits-all figure for how much death benefit you need.
 Let’s face it: Everyone’s situation is different.

 Life Insurance Calculator

 Our Life Insurance Calculator can help you get a sense of how much life insurance you may need.

 So how much life insurance do you need?
 Well, that can depend on several factors, including these:

 - How long your beneficiaries might need support